oci-hpc/oci-hpc-runbook-StarCCM/README.md

 You will need to follow the steps to set up a VNC session described below.
 Once you did that, in STAR-CCM+, select Tools from the top menu then options and visualization.
 In the GPU Utilization, select Default, Unmanaged or Opportunistic to utilize the GPU.
 The difference in the visualization modes are explained in the STAR-CCM+ Documentation under "Controlling Graphics Performance"

-# Deployement through Terraform Script
+# Deployment through Terraform Script
 ## Terraform Installation

 Download the binaries on the [terraform website](https://www.terraform.io/) and unzip the package.
 Depending on your Linux distribution, it should be similar to this: